 The Asian Hornet, also sometimes called the Yellow-legged Hornet, Vespa velutina, is native to China and south east Asia.
 It was accidentally imported into France where it was first discovered in 2004.
-It is different from the European Hornet, which does not have black legs with yellow ”feet”.
+It is different from the European Hornet, which is mainly yellow and brown and does not have black legs with yellow ”feet”.

 Where is it now?

 It is now widespread throughout France and has spread into the surrounding countries.
 It has become established in the Channel Islands.
 Nests have been found in England in each year since 2016 but, so far, vigilance and prompt action has enabled these nests to be destroyed before they could release young queens in the autumn.